 Learning languages with TV series using dual subtitles

 This type of subtitling means that you have both the target language and native language subtitles running at the same time.
 The purpose of this is to be able to see the exact translation of your target language while watching.
-Some softwares or browser extensions have dual subtitles available when streaming certain media, such as Language Reactor (most features free), Dualsub and Lingopie (paid).
+Some softwares or browser extensions have dual subtitles available when streaming certain media, such as Language Reactor (most features free), Dualsub and Lingopie (paid service, affiliate link).

 The pros - Get the meanings of unknown words immediately, so you don’t need to pause to look words up.
 I would recommend using dual subtitles over only native subtitles if you are a beginner, because you can understand the show with your native subtitles, but you can use the audio and the visual of your target language to learn new words and phrases.

 The cons - As said earlier, sentences can’t always be translated word-for-word between languages, so you might not be able to get an exact translation of a new word, and sometimes translations and subtitles are not perfect, so your translation may not be exactly what they said in the original language.
 With two subtitles to read, you might spend too much time or effort reading and pay less attention to the auditory part of the language or the visual components of the series, meaning you might miss something that happens visually and not auditorily.
 Your brain can only handle so much information simultaneously.
 I don’t recommend using dual subtitles if you already have a good handle on the language, because it can be helpful to use your brain to derive the meanings of new words in context so you can remember it better, and you may also get distracted by the native subtitles.

 There you have it, the pros and cons of using or not using subtitles when learning languages with TV series.
 Most of the time it depends on your level and goals, so keep that in mind when you are choosing which kind of subtitles to use in your learning routine.